 On this page

-The Dutch law 'Wet Bevordering Speur- en Ontwikkelingswerk' also known as WBSO (R&D tax credit) of the Ministry of Economic Affairs is intended to provide entrepreneurs with an incentive to invest in research.
+The Dutch law 'Wet Bevordering Speur- en Ontwikkelingswerk' also known as WBSO (R&D tax credit) of the Ministry of Economic Affairs and Climate Policy is intended to provide entrepreneurs with an incentive to invest in research.

 With the WBSO, companies can lower the wage costs for R&D and other R&D costs and expenditures, such as prototypes or research equipment.
 You can set off the tax benefit in your tax return to the Dutch Tax and Customs Administration.
 Companies pay less wage tax and national insurance contributions and self-employed individuals can make use of a fixed deduction.